Santa Cruz de Mompox

-Mompox or Mompós, officially Santa Cruz de Mompox, is a town and municipality in northern Colombia, in the Bolívar Department.
-The town initially grew from its proximity to the Magdalena river and has preserved much of its colonial character.
-It also played an important role in the liberation of South America from Spain.
+Mompox, officially Santa Cruz de Mompós, is a town and municipality in northern Colombia, in the Bolívar Department.
+The town initially grew from its proximity to the Magdalena River and has preserved much of its colonial character.
+It also played an important role in the independence of America from Spain.
 Today, Mompox depends upon tourism, fishing, and some commerce generated by the local cattle raising.
-It has about 30,000 inhabitants, and is adjacent to the municipalities of Pinillos and San Fernando.
+The municipality has a population of 46,408 and is adjacent to the municipalities of Pinillos and San Fernando.
 The historic center of Mompox was made a UNESCO World Heritage Site in 1995, owing to its preserved colonial architecture and mixture of architectural styles.

 History

 Mampo (or Mompoj) was the local indigenous chieftain (cacique) of the Malibu culture, when the Spanish conquistadors arrived, and Mompox means "land of the ruler Mampo".
 The city was founded on May 3, 1537, by Alonso de Heredia, brother of Pedro de Heredia, as a safe port on the Magdalena.
 Santa Cruz de Mompox became quite prosperous as a port for the transportation of goods upriver into the interior.
 A royal mint was established here and the town was known for its goldsmiths.
 On August 6, 1810, it was the first town in Colombia to declare its independence from Spain under the motto, "Be free or die" (Ser libres o morir).
 The flag of Mompox, which is red with a white cross in the center, dates back to this time in 1810.

 Simon Bolivar first arrived in Mompox in 1812.
 He recruited 400 men to join his army to fight in his Admirable Campaign.
 The history of his time in Mompox is commemorated with a monument called Piedra de Bolivar.

 The popularity of Mompox as a port along the Magdalena River began dwindling in the early 20th century due to the accumulation of sediment.
 During this time, passage through the branch of the river via Magangué was favored instead.

 The 1987 film adaptation of Gabriel García Márquez's Chronicle of a Death Foretold was partly shot in Mompox.

 UNESCO named the historic center of Mompox as a World Heritage Site in 1995.
 The Colombian government named Mompox a Pueblo Patrimonio (heritage town) in 2010.
 It was among only 11 municipalities nationwide that were selected to be part of the Red Turística de Pueblos Patrimonio original cohort.